Mitral valve surgery and mitral valve repair Oxford

 Which treatment option is better?

-Repair is considered overall a better option due to several advantages of having one’s own valve compared to living with an artificial valve.
+Repair is considered overall a better option due to several advantages from having one’s own valve compared to living with an artificial valve.
 Repair can be technically more complex and therefore surgeons wishing to develop expertise in mitral valve surgery undergo special training focussed on this.

 A surgeon would normally be able to give you an approximate idea of the likelihood of a mitral valve being repairable.
 When replacement is required, there are options to consider.
 Some information is available here but a heart surgeon will be able to discuss this in more detail.